 - The size of testicles is small

 - IUI (intrauterine insemination): During the time of ovulation, sperm from the partner is directly put inside the uterus of the woman.

 - IVF (in vitro fertilization): The sperm from the male and the egg from the female are collected and in a laboratory setting, together are grown for a period of 3-5 days.
-After this period, the laboratory-grown embryo is implanted into the uterus.
+After this time duration, the embryo is implanted into the uterus.

 - GIFT (gamete intrafallopian transfer): The sperm and the egg are collected and directly put into the fallopian tube immediately.

 ZIFT (zygote intrafallopian transfer): The fertilized egg (in a laboratory) is put into the fallopian tube at 24 hours.